-Any “awkward” behaviour usually has an underlying desire.
-The real underlying wish is the reason a child will show difficult behaviour (for us).
-This kind of behaviour is always a signal (“help me, I don’t know anymore”).
+Any “awkward” behavior usually has an underlying desire.
+The real underlying wish is the reason a child will show difficult behavior (for us).
+This kind of behavior is always a signal (“help me, I don’t know anymore”).
 There are very different wishes: affection, autonomy, closeness… It is up to you to find out what your child wants and to name it 🙂

 Let the feeling be there, don’t neutralize it as soon as possible because it bothers you or someone else (“you shouldn’t cry”).
 “Children have a right to their injustice,” Wow, I understood that there for the first time.